This article describes the steps to get Windows Mobile Device Center (WMDC) to work with Windows 10.

 Go to the Log On tab and check the box for Local System account.

 Apply then OK

 10. Right click on Windows Mobile-based device connectivity and stop the service is started otherwise choose properties

-After it has downloaded, move to the desktop and right click and Run as Administrator.
+After it has downloaded, move it to the desktop, right-click it, and Run as Administrator.

 13. While the PC is rebooting, if there is nothing on the device that needs to be kept, clean/cold boot the device, if there are, warm boot the device.

 14. After the PC has been rebooted and before opening Windows Mobile Device Center, open Control Panel > Programs and Features > Turn Windows features on or off.
 Expand .NET Framework 3.5 and check both boxes.
 Allow Windows to update the feature.